Assessment types

 A task or project that encourages individuals to express themselves artistically or imaginatively, often involving the creation of original works such as writing, artwork, music, or multimedia presentations.

-A collaborative task or assignment that involves multiple individuals working together to achieve a common goal, often requiring teamwork, coordination, and shared responsibilities.
+A collaborative task or assessment that involves multiple individuals working together to achieve a common goal, often requiring teamwork, coordination, and shared responsibilities.

 A verbal and visual communication of information or ideas, typically delivered to an audience using spoken words, visual aids, and often accompanied by slides or other media.